PredixDev/predix-seed/tutorials/USERAUTH.md

 9. Access the */secure* route once more.
 Notice that we get the *Unauthorized* result again, because the browser session is now back to being unauthenticated.
 Accessing the other routes mentioned in step 2 of this section (except */login*) should now return *Unauthorized* as well.
 We have just shown how authentication enables access to specific routes or pages, and how the user is given the chance to authenticate when accessing a route while in an unauthenticated state.

 ### Authenticating All Routes
 The previous sections show how authentication can be added to specific routes in the application.
-Oftentimes, all defined need to be accessible only after authentication.
+Oftentimes, all routes (except the login route) need to be accessible only after authentication.
 To achieve this, follow these steps:

 Comment out this line in *server/app.js*: